 ChildTec is a Dropout Prevention Program within Clayton County Public Schools.
 The program is a collaborative effort between CCPS and the Department of Family and Children Services designed to prevent teen parents from dropping out of high school.
-ChildTec accomplishes this by providing childcare for the teen parents's infant of toddler during the school day while they earn their high school diploma.
-The ChildTec Dropout Prevention Program fosters a holistic developmental environment for infants and toddlers; likewise, increases school attendance and provides an alternative to deter the teen parent from dropping out of high school.
+ChildTec accomplishes this by providing childcare for the teen parent's infant or toddler during the school day.
+The ChildTec Dropout Prevention Program fosters a holistic developmental environment for infants and toddlers.
+Consequently, increased school attendance deters the teen parent from dropping out of high school.
 For more information, contact Guidance and Counseling in the Department of Student Services for more information, 770-473-2700.